sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always return `504 Gateway Timeout` when the server, acting as a gateway or proxy, does not receive a timely response from an upstream server.
+### Always return `504 Gateway Timeout` when the server, acting as a gateway or proxy, does not receive a timely response from an upstream server

 // TODO: add description